Trail course

-Trail Course is a rodeo event in which a horse and rider attempt to complete a series of obstacles in the fastest time.
+Trail course is a rodeo event in which a horse and rider attempt to complete a series of obstacles in the fastest time.
 It combines the horse's athletic ability and the horsemanship skills of a rider in order to safely and successfully maneuver a horse through a series of five obstacles.
 The rider must remain mounted the entire time.
-It is similar to Trail competition at horse shows, but with emphasis on speed rather than style.
+It is similar to trail competition at horse shows, but with emphasis on speed rather than style.

 Modern event

 Today the trail course is mostly a youth rodeo event.
-The National Little Britches Rodeo has both a senior girl trail course competition and a junior girl trail course competition.
+The National Little Britches Rodeo Association (NLBRA) has both a senior girl trail course competition and a junior girl trail course competition.
 The only difference is the jump is removed from the junior girls' event.
 Some college rodeo programs also compete in the trail course.

 Obstacles

 There are five obstacles that must be navigated.
 The obstacles can be placed in any order, and are usually rearranged between rounds.
 The obstacles are: